Citi is an advertising partner.

 Citi round-up feature

 If you find yourself making a lot of small purchases throughout the day, you’ll benefit from Citi’s round-up feature.
 Every time you make a purchase, it gets rounded up to the nearest 10 points.
-That means if you buy a $5 latte, you’ll receive 10 points — and there’s no limit to the number of points you can earn.
+That means if you buy a $5 latte, you’ll earn 10 points — and there’s no limit to the number of points you can earn.

 10% redemption bonus